-Another major consideration for you and your family would be how well you can keep your child involved in their schoolwork even when times are tough, and schedules get busy.
-With remote or online schooling, there is less accountability on a moment-to-moment basis for your child's teachers.
-Therefore, you need to be more involved and keep your child on a schedule that allows him to attend class and return assignments regularly.
+Another significant consideration for your family is how effectively you can keep your child engaged in their schoolwork, especially during busy and challenging periods.
+With remote or online schooling, there’s often less real-time accountability from teachers.
+Consequently, parents need to be more involved and ensure their child adheres to a consistent schedule, attending classes and submitting assignments regularly.

 What should you be thinking about when it comes to your child and remote schooling?

 The most basic concern that I would have when it comes to remote schooling as a part of a family law case is your ability to ensure that your child attends school every day of the week and turns in their assignments on time.
 This is a challenge for many parents, even in a standard, in-person school environment.
 There is an even greater responsibility put on parents in an online and remote environment in this regard.
 If you are your child’s primary conservator, you will have the primary responsibility to handle their schooling.

 Next, you and your child’s co-parent need to be on the same page regarding online schooling.
 It is possible to go to trial and win on your child’s issue going to online school.
 However, it is a much better position for your child to be in for you two to agree on sending your child to online school versus in-person school.
 That means that you must be able to convince your co-parent of the merits of online schooling.